Microsoft Defender Antivirus

 Microsoft Defender Antivirus (formerly Windows Defender) is an antivirus software component for Microsoft Windows and mobile.
 It was first released as a downloadable free anti-spyware program for Windows XP and was shipped with Windows Vista and Windows 7.
-It has evolved into a full antivirus program, replacing Microsoft Security Essentials in Windows 8 or later versions.
+It has evolved into a full antivirus program, replacing Microsoft Security Essentials in downloadable genuine copies of Windows XP to Windows 7.

 In March 2019, Microsoft announced Microsoft Defender ATP for Mac for business customers to protect their Mac devices from attacks on a corporate network, and a year later, to expand protection for mobile devices, it announced Microsoft Defender ATP for Android and iOS devices, which incorporates Microsoft SmartScreen, a firewall, and malware scanning.
 The mobile version of Microsoft Defender also includes a feature to block access to corporate data if it detects a malicious app is installed.

 Microsoft Defender brand

 As of 2021, Microsoft Defender Antivirus is part of the much larger Microsoft Defender brand, which includes several other software and service offerings, including: